Rebuilding Lives in Syria: Fadia’s Story

 As an architect, Fadia has been on the frontline of Syria’s rebuild, working on rehabilitation projects that SCIAF is helping to support.
 This is her story.

-“Everyone has heard about the conflict, where in 2011 violent protests led to a full-scale war that has now killed over 500,000 people, made over 5.6 million people refugees, and left over 11.7 million Syrians in need of aid.
+“Everyone has heard about the conflict, where in 2011 violent protests led to a full-scale war that has now killed over half a million people, made over 5.6 million people refugees, and left over 11.7 million Syrians in need of aid.

 “Now cited by many as the worst humanitarian crisis of our time, it has become Syria’s only story – and our identity as Syrian women has become intertwined with this narrative of war.